-We are celebrating this year’s open access (OA) week by talking to a number of researchers from Germany, the UK, the Netherlands and Sweden who have chosen to publish their work open access.
-We are discussing the reasons behind their choice, the benefits they have seen for their research and career, and the role that institutions as well as transformative agreements can have in assisting with funding.
+For open access (OA) week 2020 we've talked to a number of researchers from Germany, the UK, the Netherlands and Sweden who have chosen to publish their work open access.
+We've discussed the reasons behind their choice, the benefits they have seen for their research and career, and the role that institutions as well as transformative agreements can have in assisting with funding.
 Here, Dr. Kathryn Francis, Lecturer (Assistant Professor) in Psychology at the University of Bradford, shares her thoughts.

 Research published OA is available to anyone with an internet connection for free.
 It means that scientific research is available to more individuals and more diverse audiences, beyond academia and beyond those individuals who can afford to pay for journal subscriptions.
 This alone goes some way in tackling equity and inclusion issues created by paywalls.
 However, while I am a strong advocate of the OA movement and see a lot of positive change coming out of it, we could do more to promote OA and make publishing this way the norm in academic circles.
 It is not enough for OA to be made available, people need to be aware of it and to utilise it.
 This is why events such as OA week are so important in raising awareness of OA but also creating a set of standards and an inclusive framework that we can build our research practices around.

 My research examines moral decision-making (both moral judgments and moral behaviours) using Virtual Reality (VR) and other technologies that allow us to simulate making difficult decisions in distressing situations.
 This publication examines the acute effects of alcohol on affective empathy and subsequent moral decisions.
 We find that higher alcohol consumption results in impaired affective empathy in terms of how individuals respond to emotional displays although moral decision-making is unaffected.
 This suggests that factors beyond, or in addition to affective empathy, might influence moral decision-making.